CharlieThomasCTG/Automatic_ticket_classification/README.md

 •	Mortgages/loans
 •	Others

-With the help of topic modelling, you will be able to map each ticket onto its respective department/category.
+With the help of topic modelling, Each ticket was mapped onto its respective department/category.
 We can then use this data to train any supervised model such as logistic regression, decision tree or random forest.
 Using this trained model, We can classify any new customer complaint support ticket into its relevant department.

-## Pipelines that needs to be performed:
+## Project Pipelines:

-We need to perform the following eight major tasks to complete the assignment:
+Performed the following eight major tasks to complete the project:
-1. Data loading
+#### 1. Data loading
-2. Text preprocessing
+#### 2. Text preprocessing
-3. Exploratory data analysis (EDA)
+#### 3. Exploratory data analysis (EDA)
-4. Feature extraction
+#### 4. Feature extraction
-5. Topic modelling
+#### 5. Topic modelling
-6. Model building using supervised learning
+#### 6. Model building using supervised learning
-7. Model training and evaluation
+#### 7. Model training and evaluation
-8. Model inference
+#### 8. Model inference

-## Prepare the text for topic modeling
+## Prepared the text for topic modeling

 After we have removed all the blank complaints, performed following operations:
-•	Transformed  the text to lowercase
+#### Transformed  the text to lowercase
-•	Removed text in square brackets
+#### Removed text in square brackets
-•	Removed punctuation
+#### Removed punctuation
-•	Removed words containing numbers
+#### Removed words containing numbers

-Once we have done these cleaning operations, we performed the following:
+###Once we have done these cleaning operations, we performed the following:
-•	Lemmatized the texts
+#### Lemmatized the texts
-•	Used POS tags to get relevant words from the texts.
+#### Used POS tags to get relevant words from the texts.

 ## Exploratory data analysis to get familiar with the data.

-•	Visualised the data according to the 'Complaint' character length
+#### Visualised the data according to the 'Complaint' character length
-•	Used a word cloud find the top 40 words by frequency among all the articles after processing the text
+#### Used a word cloud find the top 40 words by frequency among all the articles after processing the text
-•	Find the top unigrams, bigrams and trigrams by frequency among all the complaints after processing the text.
+#### Find the top unigrams, bigrams and trigrams by frequency among all the complaints after processing the text.

 ## Feature Extraction

-•	Converted the raw texts to a matrix of TF-IDF features
+#### Converted the raw texts to a matrix of TF-IDF features
-•	max_df is used for removing terms that appear too frequently, also known as "corpus-specific stop words" max_df = 0.95 means "ignore terms that appear in more than 95% of the complaints"
+#### max_df is used for removing terms that appear too frequently, also known as "corpus-specific stop words" max_df = 0.95 means "ignore terms that appear in more than 95% of the complaints"
-•	min_df is used for removing terms that appear too infrequently min_df = 2 means "ignore terms that appear in less than 2 complaints"
+#### min_df is used for removing terms that appear too infrequently min_df = 2 means "ignore terms that appear in less than 2 complaints"

 ## Topic Modelling using NMF